What is Title IX?

 ALL students, employees, guests or third-party vendors are covered by Title IX.

 The 2020 Title IX Regulations 34 CFR §106.45(b)(10) requires recipients to post materials used for training Title IX personnel on their website or make these materials available upon request for inspection by members of the public to inspect.
 CCAC's Title IX Team's training credentials, along with links to available training materials, are public below.

-Any student, employee, guest or third party who feels they are a victim of gender-based discrimination and/or any form of sexual harassment should report any misconduct to CCAC's Civil Rights Compliance Officer who serves as the designated Title IX Coordinator:
+Any member of the College community, guest, or third party who has experienced or witnessed any form of sex/gender-based discrimination or harassment should report all misconduct to CCAC's Civil Rights Compliance Officer, who serves as the designated Title IX Coordinator:

-Ketwana D. Schoos, Ed.D., Civil Rights Compliance Officer/Title IX Coordinator
+Civil Rights Compliance Officer & Title IX Coordinator

 Who Should Report?

 Everyone has a part in helping to create a safe working and learning environment at CCAC.
 To this end, all members of the College community are encouraged to report any incidents of sex/gender-based discrimination and harassment to the Title IX Coordinator.
 All CCAC employees are considered Mandatory Reporters, and should report any allegations of sex/gender-based discrimination and harassment in compliance with the process outlined in the Civil Rights and Sexual Misconduct Reporting and Response Procedure.